Rahulrt7/ML-Hive/README.md

 - matplotlib

 ## Running the code
-Final+Notebook.py contains the executable code that can be run directly through terminal.
+Final+Notebook.py contains the executable code.
 The script will call suggest() function which maps all the outputs from different models together.
 You can adjust that function and refer to the comments to know more about the parameters of function.
 The output of this function call will be information about five recommended books and their cover image.
 [Look at Final_Notebook.ipynb notebook to know more about predicted output format]

 ## What are Recommender Systems?